DLSU-CCAPDEV/2021T2-G30/README.md

 - Rosima, Rayvhen

 ## Instructions
-1. Clone the repository either by using the command below (Note: git should be installed in your system for this to work).
+1. Clone the repository by using the command below (Note: git should be installed in your system for this to work).

 ```
 git clone https://github.com/DLSU-CCAPDEV/2021T2-G30.git
 ```

 2. Open Command Prompt

 3. Navigate to the project folder - the folder containing the contents of the cloned or downloaded repository.

 4. Run the command ```npm install``` to initialize and install all necessary modules used in the project.

 5. We may now run our server.
-To do this, we run the command ```npm run start ```.
+To do this, we run the command ```npm run start```.
 Upon running the command, your Command Prompt should display the following statement:

 ```
 Server running at: